EDUCBA Logo

 =SUM(VLOOKUP(Lookup Value, Lookup Range, {2,3,4…}, FALSE))

-• Lookup value is the fixed cell, for which we want to see sum.
+• The lookup value is the fixed cell for which we want to see the sum.

-• FALSE is the condition, which says we need to see exact results; we can use TRUE as well, which is used to see the nearly approximate result.
+• FALSE is the condition that says we need to see exact results; we can use TRUE as well, which is used to see the nearly approximate result.
 This can be used when our data is in discrete form.

 Vlookup with Sum in Excel – Example #2